-IMPORTANT SAFETY INFORMATION
+SAFETY INFORMATION

-INSTALLER: Please read all instructions before servicing this equipment.
-Pay attention to all safety warnings and any other special notes highlighted in the manual.
 Safety markings are used frequently throughout this manual to designate a degree or level of seriousness and should not be ignored.
 WARNING indicates a potentially hazardous situation that if not avoided, could result in personal injury or death.
 CAUTION indicates a potentially hazardous situation that if not avoided, may result in minor or moderate injury or property damage.

-The safety information listed in this manual must be followed during the installation, service, and operation of this unit.
-Unqualified individuals should not attempt to interpret these instructions or install this equipment.
+The safety information listed below must be followed during the installation, service, and operation of this furnace.
 Failure to follow safety recommendations could result in possible damage to the equipment, serious personal injury or death.